mixu/cssbook/input/5-tricks.md

 For solution 1, you cannot set `line-height` to `100%`, because line height is relative to parent font height, not parent container height.

-For solution 2, you need to use a inline-block because normal inline-level boxes do not have a `height` property and hence cannot reference the parent height.
+For solution 2, you need to use an inline-block because normal inline-level boxes do not have a `height` property and hence cannot reference the parent height.
 A pseudo-element is preferable to a real element because it requires fewer changes in markup.
 ```

 ## Horizontal and vertical centering